ksmin23/my-aws-cdk-examples/kinesis-data-firehose/data-transform/README.md

 (.venv) $ ./build-aws-lambda-layer-package.sh lambda-layer-resources
 </pre>

-:warning: **You should create the python package on Amazon Linux, otherwise create it using a simulated Lambda environment with Docker.**

 ### Deploy

 At this point you can now synthesize the CloudFormation template for this code.